-Research: A new initiative within the Faculty of Creative and Cultural industries (2016), where I work, has encouraged me to start researching again.
+Research: An initiative within the Faculty of Creative and Cultural industries (2016), where I work, has encouraged me to start researching again.
 As such I am in the process of investigating Self Image/Identity- specifically within the context of selfie culture.
 I am also involved in another research project (info to follow).

 The advent of technology to allow people to take pictures of themselves without ‘censorship’ such as using mobile devices to take Selfies raises the question: Has this altered the attitudes people have towards certain aspects of self image representation, has it allowed a freedom that traditionally wasn’t there?